matloff/regtools/UnbalancedClasses.md

 ## Overview

-Illustrations of the (perceived) problem and offered remedies appear in numerous parts of the ML literature, ranging from [Web tutorials](https://www.datacamp.com/community/tutorials/diving-deep-imbalanced-data) to [the research literature](https://link.springer.com/article/10.1186/s40537-018-0151-6#Sec2).
+Illustrations of the (perceived) problems and offered remedies appear in numerous parts of the ML literature, ranging from [Web tutorials](https://www.datacamp.com/community/tutorials/diving-deep-imbalanced-data) to [the research literature](https://link.springer.com/article/10.1186/s40537-018-0151-6#Sec2).
 Major packages, such as